mrismanaziz/Reforestation/README.md

-## “Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+## I cut my finger cutting cheese.
+I know it may be a cheesy story but I feel grate now.